quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm.markdown

 ```

 {{% notice tip %}}
-`textstat_frequency()`, desribed in Chapter 4, offers more advanced functionalities than `topfeatures()` and returns a `data.frame` object, making it easier to use the output for further analyses.
+`textstat_frequency()`, described in Chapter 4, offers more advanced functionalities than `topfeatures()` and returns a `data.frame` object, making it easier to use the output for further analyses.
 {{% /notice %}}